-- The Neutral of the AC Input and the AC Output are common (known as a Common Neutral Architecture). - The neutral line between the AC input and AC output is never disconnected. - The inverter never creates a ground-neutral bond in any mode of operation.
+- The Neutral of the AC input and the AC output are common (known as a Common Neutral Architecture). - The neutral line between the AC input and AC output is never disconnected. - The inverter never creates a neutral-ground bond in any mode of operation.